michaeldzjap/waveplayer/README.md

 # waveplayer.js

 An HTML5 based audio player with a waveform view.
+The conceptual idea behind waveplayer.js is inspired by [wavesurfer.js](http://www.wavesurfer.fm/) and [waveform.js](http://www.waveformjs.org/), although the actual implementation of it is quite different from both.

 ![Screenshot](waveform.png?raw=true "Example")